HOW TO USE " PLUTÔT " IN FRENCH? 🥵🇫🇷

 Are you more of a pistachio ice cream or a chocolate ice cream?
 I'd rather have pistachio ice cream.
 Let's go to the sea this weekend instead of staying in Paris.
 Here you introduce something, an activity you would prefer to do this weekend.

-You would rather go to the sea than stay in Paris.
+You'd rather go to the seaside than stay in Paris.

 Instead of watching TV all day, don't you want to go for a walk?

-You see, here we put "rather" in front of the thing that we should not actually do.
-Instead of, we could try replacing it with instead of.
+You see, here we've put "rather" in front of the thing we shouldn't actually do.
+Rather than, we could try replacing it with instead of.

-Let's move on to the second use of the adverb "rather".
+Let's move on to the second use of the adverb "plutôt".

 Rather can also be used just before an adjective to emphasize it.
-In this case, rather becomes a synonym for enough.
+In this case, plutôt becomes a synonym for assez.

 Enough in the sense, enough not in the sense stop.
 So it's enough in the sense of enough.
 This cake is pretty good.
 This cake is pretty good.